-Client-based courses: move from iCareers UMSI offers all types of organizations an opportunity to benefit from students' developing skill sets through client-based courses.
+Client-based courses: UMSI offers all types of organizations an opportunity to benefit from students' developing skill sets through client-based courses.
 Through these client-based opportunities, students apply knowledge and skills to specific problems in an engaged learning environment, which requires students to combine what is learned in the classroom with what is observed and experienced in the "real world", often at great benefit to the client-organization.

 A select number of UMSI courses have client-based opportunities associated with them.